 Distance learning courses can increase student flexibility regarding the time, place, and pace of study.
 Cable TV courses provide instruction to students via commercial and public access television.
 Students receive their course content through television and interact with faculty through phone and email.
 Online courses are delivered to students via the World Wide Web (WWW).
 These courses generally provide the most flexibility for students in terms of time and place of study.
 Interactive television (ITV) classes provide two-way video and audio instruction between students and faculty at various sites around the State.
 Students need to go to the ITV site on campus.
 On-site outreach courses involve instructors hired by another UH campus to teach classes on Kaua'i.
 Associate, Bachelor's, and graduate courses and programs are available through distance-delivered technologies.
-Check http://www.hawaii.edu/uhcc.e-learn and .
+For more information, go to http://info.kauai.hawaii.edu/uckauai/.